mitmel/Locast-Core-Android/README.md

 License
 -------
 Locast Android client
-Copyright 2010-2011 [MIT Mobile Experience Lab][mel]
+Copyright 2010-2012 [MIT Mobile Experience Lab][mel]

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of